Blog

 The panel, 'Statutory Interpretation and Corpus Linguistics: Enhancing Persuasiveness or Adding Complexity?' explored how the emerging interpretive tool works, arguments for and against its use, and whether and under what circumstances to utilize it in litigation briefs.

-"It's a tool--not an algorithm, but a tool--for making sound judgments about how a word or phrase would likely have been understood by those who enshrined it in a statute," Schaerr said in explaining why justices are inclined to take corpus linguistics seriously.
+“It’s a tool–not an algorithm, but a tool–for making sound judgments about how a word or phrase would likely have been understood by those who enshrined it in a statute,” Schaerr said in explaining why justices are inclined to take corpus linguistics seriously.